insilica/toxindex/README.md

 4. add the service to the ./services/webserver/webserver/templates/layout.html in the id="services-{{ project.project_id }}" object.

 ## TODO
-1. TL set up cvae microservice ------------- Jan 23
+1. [x] TL set up cvae microservice ------------- Jan 23
-   1. service returns []endpoint - prediction - category - reason_for_categorization - strength_of_categorization
+2. [ ] TL update microservice to return property **titles**, categories, reasons_for_categorization, known_values, predicted_values
+3. [ ] TL update microservice to allow requesting properties for a specific category

-2. JW get the services iframe working with ports other than 80
+4. JW get the services iframe working with ports other than 80
-3. JW get the user registration working with ports other than 80.
+5. JW get the user registration working with ports other than 80.
-4. JW get the new_report form submission to open the report's `/` route rather than opening a new window
+6. JW get the new_report form submission to open the report's `/` route rather than opening a new window

-5. JW get report generation working with pending reports
+7. JW get report generation working with pending reports
    1. generate a dummy microservice response, this can be anything for now, but work in some random delay
    2. handle long delays (1-2 minutes) for report generation, make the UI not suck for that.
    3. return json version of the report as well

-6. get chemical search working ---------- Jan 23
+8. get chemical search working ---------- Jan 23
-7. deploy to toxindex ------------------- Jan 24
+9. deploy to toxindex ------------------- Jan 24
-8. test with partners ------------------- Jan 25
+10. test with partners ------------------- Jan 25